-For these reasons, lentils have always been in demand world-wide, and there was a time when a certain area of eastern Washington and northern Idaho, also known as the Palouse region, was known as the “Lentil Capital of the World”.
+For these reasons, lentils are in demand worldwide, and there was a time when a certain area of eastern Washington and northern Idaho, also known as the Palouse region, was known as the “Lentil Capital of the World.”
 While that might not be true today, as Lentils are widely grown in Europe, Asia, and North Africa, the Palouse region did grow 98 percent of the U.S. lentils in 1989.

 It was during that year that the first National Lentil Festival took place.
-Since then, it is considered one of the biggest events to take place in Pullman, Washington, a city steeped in the Palouse Region.
-It brings in people from all of Pullman’s surrounding cities.
+Since then, it has been considered one of the biggest events to take place in Pullman, Washington, a city steeped in the Palouse Region.

-Pullman is best known as the city with Washington State University (WSU), and the National Lentil Festival takes place annually in late August, where the weather is still warm and the new Fall semester for WSU begins.
-For the new freshmen at WSU for fall, it is often the first taste they receive of Pullman, Washington outside of WSU!
+Pullman is best known as the city with Washington State University (WSU), and the National Lentil Festival takes place annually in late August, when the weather is still warm and the new Fall semester for WSU begins.
+For new freshmen, it is often their first taste of Pullman!